Colorectal Cancer, Metastatic or Recurrent - Other Treatment

 long as needed.

-doctor whether there are trials in which you can participate.
+doctor if there are trials you can take part in.
 The National

 Cancer Institute or your local chapter of the American Cancer Society can also